kjkoster/stability-preserving-pid-autotuner/documentation/iterations.md

 ---
 ## 2023-08-20: Priming the Memory

-With the agent happily plodding through the action and observation space, I found that the agent would wander very far away from what is likely to be a useful area to explore.
+With the agent happily plodding through the action and observation spaces, I found that the agent would wander very far away from what is likely to be a useful area to explore.
 I deliberately set the bounds for each gain quite wide, so that I would be able to see how well the agent would zoom in on where the optimal policies might lie.
 If you look at the last graph of the Tanh/ReLu logbook entry, you will see that there are only a few blue spikes where the agent found useful values for the PID gains.
 However, it then goes off to explore further out, instead of exploring around the acceptable values.

 We are not training some generic agent and we should use knowledge about the problem domain to improve our system any way we can.
 We are trying to optimize a PID controller that has been hand-tuned to be reasonably stable already.
 My intuition tells me that stable values for the PID gains should be clustered in the vicinity of the hand-tuned values.